Expanded supports - Helping Ukrainian newcomers settle in Alberta

 There are many resources available to help understand your rights and responsibilities as a renter in Alberta:

-- Landlords and tenants provides information for landlords and tenants, and rent and rental properties.
+- Residential tenancies provides information for landlords and tenants, and rent and rental properties.

-- Information for tenants and landlords can help you find information related to specific topics about living in or operating a residential rental property.
+- Information for landlords and tenants can help you find information related to specific topics about living in or operating a residential rental property.

-- Security deposits and changes has information related to rental security deposits, sometimes called a damage deposit in Alberta.
+- Starting a tenancy has information related to rental security deposits, sometimes called a damage deposit in Alberta.

 - Learn what information a landlord can and cannot ask for of new tenants.